-Using grandparents' pensions
+Using pensions

-Bequeathing a pension is one of the most effective ways for grandparents to provide financial help for their grandchildren.
+Bequeathing a pension is one of the most effective ways to provide financial help for your children or grandchildren.
 Pension freedom rules have made it much easier to use your pension fund in this way.

-There is no IHT on the money left in your pension when you die.
+It is unlikely that Inheritance Tax (IHT) will be due on the money left in your pension when you die.
 Your beneficiaries can decide whether they want to take lump sums or income from the remaining pension.
 Alternatively they can leave some or all of the fund invested in order to pass it on to their own children or grandchildren.
 Pension money can be passed down the generations without any IHT.